+Objectives:

-Course Outcomes: At the end of the course, students will be able to (know, do, and appreciate):
+At completion of this paper it is expected that students will be able to (know, do, and appreciate):

-- Why drug safety monitoring is important? - History and development of pharmacovigilance - National and international scenario of pharmacovigilance - Dictionaries, coding and terminologies used in pharmacovigilance - Detection of new adverse drug reactions and their assessment - International standards for classification of diseases and drugs - Adverse drug reaction reporting systems and communication in pharmacovigilance - Methods to generate safety data during pre clinical, clinical and post approval phases of drugs' life cycle - Drug safety evaluation in paediatrics, geriatrics, pregnancy and lactation - Pharmacovigilance Program of India (PvPI) requirement for ADR reporting in India - ICH guidelines for ICSR, PSUR, expedited reporting, pharmacovigilance planning - CIOMS requirements for ADR reporting - Writing case narratives of adverse events and their quality.
+- 1. Why drug safety monitoring is important? - 2.
+History and development of pharmacovigilance - 3.
+National and international scenario of pharmacovigilance - 4.
+Dictionaries, coding and terminologies used in pharmacovigilance - 5.
+Detection of new adverse drug reactions and their assessment - 6.
+International standards for classification of diseases and drugs - 7.
+Adverse drug reaction reporting systems and communication in pharmacovigilance - 8.
+Methods to generate safety data during pre clinical, clinical and post approval phases of drugs' life cycle - 9.
+Drug safety evaluation in paediatrics, geriatrics, pregnancy and lactation - 10.
+Pharmacovigilance Program of India (PvPI) requirement for ADR reporting in India - 11.
+ICH guidelines for ICSR, PSUR, expedited reporting, pharmacovigilance planning - 12.
+CIOMS requirements for ADR reporting - 13.
+Writing case narratives of adverse events and their quality.